Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    receiving entity.
 Due to error control behavior such as retransmission of CMAF fragments and headers, a CMAFstream may not fully conform to a CMAF track file.
-The receiving entity can filter out retransmitted fragments and headers and restore a valid CMAF track file from the CMAFstream.
+The receiving entity can filter out retransmitted fragments and headers and restore a valid CMAF track from the CMAFstream.

    <dfn dfn>**CMAF track**</dfn>: [=CMAF media object=] defined in
    [[!MPEGCMAF]] clause 7.3.2.2.